Leopard cat: Distribution and habitat

 The leopard cat is the most widely distributed Asian small wild cat.
-Its range extends from the Amur region in the Russian Far East over the Korean Peninsula, China, Indochina, the Indian Subcontinent to northern Pakistan.
+Its range extends from eastern Afghanistan, northern Pakistan and large parts of the Indian subcontinent and Southeast Asia to the Russian Far East.
 It lives in tropical evergreen rainforests and plantations at sea level, in subtropical deciduous and coniferous forests in the foothills of the Himalayas at elevations above 1000 m.
 It is able to tolerate human-modified landscapes with vegetation cover to some degree, and inhabits agriculturally used areas such as oil palm and sugar cane plantations.

+In Afghanistan, it was reported in the 1970s from Jalalkot and Norgul in the Kunar Valley, and the Waygul forest of Dara-I-Pech District.
+It is rare in Pakistan's arid treeless areas.

-In 2009, a leopard cat was recorded by a camera trap in Nepal's Makalu-Barun National Park at an altitude of 3254 m.
+In 2009, a leopard cat was recorded by a camera trap in Nepal's Makalu-Barun National Park at an elevation of 3254 m.
 At least six individuals inhabit the survey area, which is dominated by associations of rhododendron, oak and maple.
 The highest elevation record was obtained in September 2012 at 4474 m in the Kanchenjunga Conservation Area.